Manju1392k/CrispyFood-Website/README.md

 # ℹ️ Crispy-Food

-The Crispy-food is a simple food.It contains Recipe's about food item like **Veg🥔 | Non-Veg**🍗.
+The Crispy-food is a Website for food Blogs.It contains Recipe's about food item like **Veg🥔 | Non-Veg**🍗.
 This Website Contains about Foods blogs and Recipe's 🍕